 All applications to the Masters Programs in Nursing are reviewed by faculty in that specific major/area of concentration.
 Applicants must meet a variety of criteria in order to be considered.

 Qualified applicants are considered without regard to race, color, religion, national origin, ancestry, sex, age, marital status, familial status, sexual orientation, disability, or status as a disabled veteran or a veteran of the Vietnam era.

 Please visit the MSN Application/Admission page for a full list of application requirements, including deadlines and clearances.

 Admission of International Applicants

-Tuition for online programs at the University of Pittsburgh is the same as the tuition for on-campus programs.
-Current tuition rates and student fee information can be found on our tuition and fees page.
+Tuition for online programs at the University of Pittsburgh is the same for in-state and out-of-state students.
+Current tuition rates and student fee information can be found at the Pitt Online Tuition and Fees page.